WindFantasy/WFStream/README.md

 - If intermediate ops have no synchronize problem or you could deal with it by yourselves, concurrent stream normally run faster than for-loops for huge data set.

-**A pratical suggestion: DO NOT worry about the performance problem.
-Until you feel something and then try concurrent streams; Until you found synchronization problems and you don't familiar and then try for-loops instead.**
+A pratical suggestion: DO NOT worry about the performance at begin.
+Try concurrent streams if you feel slow; If you really worry about performace or concurrent issues, use for-loops.

 ## License